 The ABCs Of Vitamin C

-While you may have heard all of these important vitamin C facts from your pediatrician, you may not know that there are many surprising ways to ensure your child is receiving adequate amounts of the vitamin.
-During baby’s first year, vitamin C requirements are typically met by milk.
-Once she begins eating solids as a main source of nutrition, she should have foods with vitamin C daily.
-Note that most pediatricians suggest infants seven to 12 months should consume 50 mg. of vitamin C a day, while children one to three years should have at least 15 mg. a day.
+While you may have heard these important vitamin C facts from your pediatrician, it may come as a surprise to learn of the many unexpected ways to ensure your little one is getting adequate amounts of vitamins.
+When baby starts using solid foods as their primary source of nutrition, they should consume foods high in vitamin C daily.
+Note that most pediatricians suggest infants 7 to 12 months should consume 50 mg. of vitamin C a day, while children 1 to 3 years should have at least 15 mg. a day.
 To ensure your baby is getting enough vitamin C, try some common (oranges) and uncommon (zucchini) with them.
-Let’s take a closer look at some common – and uncommon – foods for providing your child with the advantages she needs for healthy growth.
+Let’s take a look at some of the common and uncommon sources of vitamin C.

-Cantaloupe.
 This child-popular melon is also a great source of vitamin C. A sweet fruit option that can be introduced to baby as soon as they begin eating foods like purees.
 It’s rich in vitamin C and other essential vitamins.
 Just one-quarter of a medium cantaloupe features an eye-opening 47 mg. of vitamin C This fruit’s preparation is critical because it can pose a choking hazard if not done correctly.

-While it’s a good idea to offer your little one a piece of fruit with every meal, try introducing other lesser-known sources of vitamin C, such as those listed above, to help to provide your toddler with a well-balanced diet that offers multi-vitamin and nutritional benefits.
+While offering your toddler a piece of fruit with each meal is a good idea, try introducing other lesser-known sources of vitamin C, such as those listed above, to help provide your toddler with a well-balanced diet that provides multi-vitamin and nutritional benefits.